sun1638650145/CRNN/README.md

 If you want higher accuracy and higher efficiency, you can use custom mode(Suitable for experts).

-1. You can use the `model API` and `tools API` to build your own model.
+1. You can use the `model API` and `tools API` to build your own model, (you can view the source-code for reference).
-2. Welcome to communicate with the author.
+2. You're welcome, to reach/communicate the author.